 Another reason may be Teague's value as a trade asset.
 From the minute a first rounder signs his rookie scale contract, he can't be traded for 30 days - therefore, if you want to trade the guy in a big summer time transaction, it is often best to not sign them and let the recipient team handle it.
 Unsigned picks also have a salary amount for trade purposes of naught, which is usually more valuable for salary aggregation purposes.
 However, with the Bulls not seemingly in the running for Dwight Howard, or indeed for anyone, it doesn't appear to be the case that they are leaving Teague unsigned with the intention of trading him later.

 If Teague was going to be renounced in a Knight-esque way, it would have happened by now.
 If the plan was always for him to not join the NBA immediately, it would have been known long before now.
 Instead, we have had only silence.
-Then, then, leaves one other theory.
+This, then, leaves one other theory.
 Sources confirm the depressing truth - the reason the Bulls haven't signed Teague yet is because the Bulls don't want to give him the 120%.

 Chicago has never done this before.
 Even when drafting late, they give their picks the 120% that standard protocol (if not the rules) demand, as evidenced by Jimmy Butler last season.
 Then again, they have never been luxury tax payers before, and, as things stand today, they will be next year.
 Seemingly, then, squeezing a few dollars out of Teague is deemed a remedy to the increased payroll bill.